RedstoneBoy/frenchvanilla/README.md

 ## Features

-- Rest at campfires
-    - With an empty hand, right-click a campfire placed next to a bed to skip to night
 - Armour swapping
     - Right click with armour or elytra to replace the armour you're currently wearing
     - Can be enabled per-player
+- Carrying buckets
+    - Backpack with 9 slots
+    - Crafted by surrounding a bucket with 4 leather in a plus shape
 - Death Locks
     - Dying creates a new death lock
     - A player gets a death key on respawn or through the /deaths command